 There you go, that’s my list of some of my favorite BFR cuffs and tools to use to perform blood flow restriction training.

-There are many options depending on your needs and budget, but with all these quality tools to choose from, there’s no reason not to start using BFR.
+There are many options to choose from depending on your needs and budget, so with all these high-quality tools available, there’s no reason not to start using BFR.

-I’m sure there are other great tools out there, but you can’t go wrong with any of the above BFR equipment.
+I’m sure there are other great tools out there, but you can’t go wrong with any of the BFR equipment above.

 Learn More About Blood Flow Restriction Training